Classics

 Hill Classical Review

 The Hill Classical Review is a student-run Classics journal which publishes original research in the areas of classical philology, history, society, religion, philosophy, and cultural/material studies related to Greek or Roman literature or culture.
 Submissions are open to all high school students.
 Please send any submissions for future issues and direct any inquiries to Dr. Melissa Toomey at melissatoomey@thehill.org.
-Read the first edition (May 2023) here
+Read the second edition (May 2024) here